JeffSabol/Posh-Cowsay-Extra/README.md

 Posh-Cowsay - Cowsay for Windows Powershell
 ===========================================
-A shell cannot be called civilised until it has a talking cow.
+A shell cannot be called civilised until it has a talking cow... with a santa hat and a friend cat.

      _______________________________
     < For POSH users with Unix envy >